Data Types and Variables

 An enum must be defined at the program global scope.
 The program global scope exists outside of all statement blocks (such as if or repeat statements), the program block, or function blocks, if they exist.
 For more information about the program block, refer to the User-Defined Functions section.

 Enumerator values must use the integer data type.
-Therefore, they can be any valid integer value, including negative numbers.
+Therefore, they can be any valid integer value, which includes negative numbers.
 In addition, multiple enumerator values within an enum can have the same value.

 enum CardSuits